-This Graduate Group was established so individuals with training or experience in a mathematical, scientific, or technical discipline could pursue advanced studies focused on educational issues in these disciplines.
+This Graduate Group was established so individuals with training or experience in a mathematical, scientific, or technical discipline can pursue advanced studies focused on educational issues in these disciplines.
 SESAME produces scholars who can communicate effectively with scientists and engineers as well as with educational researchers and practitioners.
 SESAME students are expected to obtain at least masters-level competency in their mathematical or scientific discipline.

 Dor Abrahamson, Associate Professor, Graduate School of Education